 SafeGov was founded in 2011 to address responsible cloud computing across the public sector, including federal, state and local governments, law enforcement, healthcare and education.
 Since then, the cloud computing and data security landscape has evolved, with many private sector decision-makers seeking to employ best practices, and well-defined privacy and security policies.
 By fostering a more comprehensive understanding of cloud technologies, including their benefits, capabilities and limitations, SafeGov.org works to empower both public sector and commercial users to make well-informed procurement choices from the growing universe of marketplace offerings.

-- Propose solutions, best practices and guidance to ensure that public sector customers can seize the advantages of new cloud offerings while mitigating risk.
+- Propose solutions, best practices and guidance to ensure that public and private sector customers can seize the advantages of new cloud offerings while mitigating risk.

-- Provide detailed information that governments need to make complex decisions about shifting enterprise services to the cloud.
+- Provide detailed information that governments, enterprise, and educational institutions need to make complex decisions about shifting services to the cloud.

 - Provide a comprehensive platform for leading experts and analysts to discuss issues affecting the broader cloud sector.

 - Help foster healthy discussions of innovations and advancements in cloud computing by tracking policy developments, news coverage, and expert analysis and research.